-- 1. The Program will make the strongest effort to balance the educational needs of graduate students and the specific needs of any given assistantship; however, graduate student assistants must recognize that not all assistantships are equally relevant to their particular professional training.
-The diverse character of American Studies graduate student assistantships may place unusual demands on graduate student assistants. - 2.
-Any individual or agency proposing an assistantship must submit a written proposal to the Director of American Studies outlining the objectives and requirements of the assistantship.
-The American Studies Executive Committee must approve all such assistantships. - 3.
-All relevant sections of the American Studies Graduate Handbook regarding the Program or College Ombudspersons apply to assistantships as well. - 4.
-The designated representative of the graduate students should make an annual formal report to the American Studies Executive Committee regarding students' experiences of the year's assistantships.
+1. The Program will make the strongest effort to balance the educational needs of graduate students and the specific needs of any given assistantship; however, graduate student assistants must recognize that not all assistantships are equally relevant to their particular professional training.
+The diverse character of American Studies graduate student assistantships requires flexibility from graduate student assistants.

+- 2. Any individual or agency proposing an assistantship must submit a written proposal to the Director of American Studies outlining the objectives and requirements of the assistantship.
+The American Studies EC must approve all such assistantships. - 3.
+All relevant sections of the American Studies Graduate Handbook regarding the College Ombudspersons apply to assistantships as well. - 4.
+The designated representative of the graduate students should make an annual report to the American Studies EC regarding students' experiences of the year's assistantships.
 The form of the annual report will be chosen by American Studies graduate students and in all cases will preserve, as much as possible, the anonymity of the graduate students whose experiences are the basis for the report. - 5.
 The Program Director will regularly communicate with supervisors of assistantships.